ryantd42/NY-Legislative-Git/2023/A7524A-2023/bill.md

   May 25, 2023
   ___________

- Introduced by M. of A. THIELE -- read once and referred to the Committee on Ways and Means
+ Introduced  by  M.  of  A. THIELE, LUNSFORD, BRABENEC, GUNTHER, STERN -- read once and referred to the Committee on Ways and Means -- recommit- ted to the Committee on Ways and Means  in  accordance  with  Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  amend the tax law, in relation to tax credits for volunteer firefighters and volunteer ambulance workers
+ AN ACT to amend the tax law and the real property tax law,  in  relation to  tax  credits  for  volunteer  firefighters and volunteer ambulance workers

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subsection (e-1) of section 606 of the tax law, as added by section  1  of  part U of chapter 62 of the laws of 2006, paragraph 2 as amended by chapter 532 of the laws of 2007, paragraph  3  as  added  and